 Suppose, for example, that a business prospect asks a forum question about your particular technology area.
 John Doe, a consultant with your company, provides a helpful and unbiased response.
 Then the prospect views some other discussion threads and notices that John Doe has provided thoughtful, non-promotional responses in several instances.
 The credibility of your company has been greatly enhanced in the eyes of this prospect, even though none of John Doe's responses were promotional or even mentioned your product or services.

 If your product/service is complex enough to warrant the effort, and you can make the time to devote to regular posting, then consider creating your own blog.

 If not, you can still build awareness and credibility for your organization by commenting on existing blogs related to your industry, and/or reaching out to bloggers in your field with interesting information about your product/service (such as a white paper or report) that they may want to write about.

 4. Tag your content on social media sites.

-When you come across an interesting article or blog post pertaining to your industry (including your own content, if helpful and not just promotional), tag it on sites such as Searchles, ClipMarks, Zimbio and StumbleUpon.
+When you come across an interesting article or blog post pertaining to your industry (including your own content, if helpful and not just promotional), tag it on sites such as Searchles, ClipMarks, and Zimbio.
 Participating in these sites helps increase visibility for your content and organization both directly and through search engines.

 Used properly, social media can be powerful and cost-effective way to build awareness and credibility for your organization.